 By air – Fly to Lisbon Portela Airport which is approximately one hour and 15 minutes drive north to Peniche (97 km’s).
 Alternatively you can fly to Francisco Sa Carneiro Airport in Porto with is 2 and a half hours north of Peniche.

 By coach: Rede-Expressos offers 11 coaches a day leaving from Lisbon’s Sete Rios bus terminal.
 It’s 8.50 euros one way and takes 90 minutes.

-There are loads of surf camps, lodges, guest houses, apartments and Airbnb’s in Peniche to choose from.
+There are loads of surf camps, lodges, guest houses, apartments and hostels in Peniche to choose from.
 Head to the map below to find the best deals in town.

 Joe Turpel is a Sportscaster from Hawaii and commentator for the World Surf League (WSL).
-Rad Season Founder Oli Russell-Cowan chats to him about his favorite spots on tour, the World Surf League in 2020 and the new WCT format for 2021.
+Rad Season Founder Oli Russell-Cowan chats to him about his favorite spots on tour, the World Surf League and the WCT format.